msnraju/control-add-in-samples/readme.md

 ```

 ### Control Add-in Object (CarouselControl.controladdin.al)
-This 'Carousel Control' Control Add-in has OnStartup trigger, this will be triggered once the control is loaded.
+This `Carousel Control` has `OnStartup` trigger, which will be triggered once the `User Control` is loaded.

-SetCarouselData is a function that will send carousel control data to Control Add-in.
+`SetCarouselData` is a function that will send the slides data to `Control Add-in`.

 ```
 controladdin "Carousel Control"